 Anal cancer is a fairly rare disease among heterosexual males.
 It's much more common among gay and bisexual men (the risk factor being anal sex with men).
 The risk of developing anal cancer is even greater if you've been exposed to the human papillomavirus, or HPV.
 The risk is also higher if you have had multiple sex partners, anal sex, or unprotected sex.
 Smoking is also linked to a higher risk for anal cancer.
-Having a weakened immune system as a result of HIV also increases the risk.
+Having a weak immune system as a result of HIV also increases the risk.

 Skin cancer is a common cancer in people of any sexual orientation.
 Those who have fair skin, had severe sunburns at a young age, and have frequent and prolonged sun exposure are at the greatest risk of developing skin cancer.
 Having close family members with melanoma also puts a person at higher risk.

 Prostate cancer tends to be more common in African-American men, those with a family history of prostate cancer, and men older than 50.
-Men who eat an unhealthy diet are also at an increased risk for prostate cancer.
+Men who eat an unhealthy diet may also at an increased risk for prostate cancer.
 This type of diet includes a lot of high-fat dairy products and red meat.